robertozoia/hugo-theme-code-zoia/README.md

 ## Modifying the Stylesheet

 `Ristretto` uses [TailwindCSS](https://tailwindcss.com) for styling.
-As TailwindCSS is a utility-first CSS framework, most styling decisions have been indicated directly in the templates HTML code.
+As TailwindCSS is a utility-first CSS framework, most styling decisions have been indicated directly in the template's HTML code.

 When we don't control the output--for example, Markdown output--, the styles applied are defined in the `assets/css/styles.css` file.
 If you want to modify the CSS code, install TailwindCSS and modify the `src/tailwind.css` file.
 THen run the `build.sh` script so Tailwind rebuilds the `styles.css` file.